 Most importantly, Ace Barnes is also a humble survivor of a 2010 suicide attempt.
 Through faith, family and counseling, Ace leveraged his spirituality, positivity, and professional therapy to overcome his mental health challenges.
 Ace’s journey to better mental health illustrated the importance of counseling, education and access to resources as well as a interpersonal support systems.
 Ace brings an insightful and interpersonal perspective to the strategy of Caleb’s Kids.

 Kiesha Jackson is the Founder and Executive Director of Caleb’s Kids.
 Under her leadership, Caleb’s Kids has provided scholarships to high school seniors, sponsored holiday care and wellness benefits for surviving families of suicide loss, and has provided life changing outreach, materials, and workshops to thousands of Detroit Area youth and parents.
 Kiesha is passionate about mental health education, awareness, and advocacy, specifically as it relates to youth.
-She has participated in numerous panel discussions, radio interviews, online and written publications advocating for youth mental health, and is a 2018 Walker’s Legacy Power 15 Recipient and a 2019 National Alliance on Mental Illness-Michigan Administrator of the Year Nominee.
+She has spoken in numerous conferences, panel discussions, radio interviews, online and written publications advocating for youth mental health, and is a 2018 Walker’s Legacy Power 15 Recipient, 2019 BMe-Skillman Vanguard, a 2020 Detroit Wayne Integrated Health Network Stakeholder of the Year Award Recipient, and a 2021 National Alliance on Mental Illness-Michigan Special Honoree Award Recipient.